muratk5n/thirdwave/en/README.md

 ---

 NDTV: "UN General Assembly Demands Russia Withdraw From Ukraine..
-China was among the 35 countries which abstained, while just five -- Eritrea, North Korea, Syria, Belarus and of course Russia -- voted against"
+China was among the 35 countries which abstained"

 ---